About

-Areas beyond national jurisdiction or “the High Seas” are part of the global commons covering almost half of our planet, providing critical ecosystem services, from fisheries to climate regulation.
+Areas beyond national jurisdiction or are part of the global commons covering almost half of our planet, providing critical ecosystem services, from fisheries to climate regulation.
 However only 1.2% of the high seas have been protected, putting biodiversity and the security of our planet at risk.

 A ‘Track 1.5’ process is designed in this context as an informal convening space primarily for Member State BBNJ delegates, along with select experts from UN agencies, international, regional and sectoral organizations and bodies and civil society.